jerclarke/dhammapada/dhammapada-comparative.md

 	Mara overcomes him //
 	as the wind, a weak tree.

-**[JER]** If you stay focused on pleasant things, uncontrolled in your senses, immoderate in diet, idle and lacking energy, you will certainly be overwhelmed by Mara (temptation), just as the wind uproots a weak tree.
+**[JER]** If you stay focused on pleasant things, uncontrolled in your senses, immoderate in diet, idle and lacking energy, you will certainly be overwhelmed by Mara the corrupter, just as the wind uproots a weak tree.

 ### 8 Mahakalatthera Vatthu